ucsd-fcrl/AI_chamber_segmentation_plane_re-slicing/README.md

 ```main_prediction.py```: predict segmentation and plane vectors for new cases<br />
 ```main_generate_predicted_plane_movie```: use plane vectors to generate a cine movie of imaging planes showing the cardiac function across cardiac cycle. see ```Example_plane_cine.mp4``` for how the movie looks like. <br />

-We highly recommend to use [another GitHub Repo](https://github.com/ucsd-fcrl/DL_CT_Seg-Plane_Prediction_Final_v_ZC) designed specific to predict segmentation&planes on new cases using trained DL model.
-It can generate better (higher resolution) results and is useful when you have more than one trained models for the same task.
+We highly recommend to use [our GitHub Repo](https://github.com/ucsd-fcrl/DL_CT_Seg-Plane_Prediction_Final_v_ZC) designed specific to *predict* segmentation&planes on new cases using trained DL model.
+It can generate better (*higher resolution*) results and is useful when you have *more than one* trained models for the same task.

 ### Additional guidelines